 Service Learning: While participating in the program, you each have the opportunity to earn up to 80+ hours of community service.
 This includes your training hours, summer assistantship, and research hours.
 We categorize all these aspects of the program as service because they are essential to your role as contributors and as advisory council members.
 Contact Jessica Bauserman if you need a letter certifying your service.

 Summer Assistants will check in on Monday mornings (8:30am) or afternoons (12:30pm) in the Art Education Center Lobby.
 VMFA staff member will escort students to their class assignment and cover assistantship expectations.
 Starting on the second day, students will independently go directly to their assigned classes to check-in with the teachers.
 Students who will be driving themselves should utilize their free members’ parking in the VMFA deck.
 A summer assistantship schedule will be provided in mid-April.

 Summer Tasks and Responsibilities:

-- Arriving 30 minutes prior to the start of your assigned camp each day and be prepared to stay 30 minutes after the camp concludes to assist with clean-up and check-out
+- Arrive 30 minutes prior to the start of your assigned camp each day and be prepared to stay 30 minutes after the camp concludes to assist with clean-up and check-out.

-- Cleaning materials and maintaining an orderly studio space
+- Clean materials and maintain an orderly studio space

-- Paying attention to project instructions and relaying them to students
+- Learn and understand project instructions and relay them to students.

-- Engaging and aiding students ages 2-12 years old during activities
+- Engage and aid students ages 2-12 years old during activities.

-- Setting an example for younger students by behaving in a mature and responsible manner
+- Set an example for younger students by behaving in a mature and responsible manner.

 Summer Assistants will not be left alone with a child or group of children at anytime during their assistantships.
 Personal cell phones, laptops, and digital cameras are not permitted during the time Summer Assistants are volunteering.